zhongwang/ai-dapseq/README.md

 The project is divided into the following key modules:

 *   **Module 1: Data Curation and Preprocessing:** Processes raw data into a structured format.
-*   **Module 2: "TF Vocabulary" Feature Engineering:** Generates feature vectors for promoter regions by concatenating DNA sequence information and TF binding affinities.
+*   **Module 2: Feature Engineering:** Generates tokenized feature vectors for promoter regions using a sliding window, aggregation, and clustering approach.
 *   **Module 3: Siamese Transformer Model Implementation:** Implements the Siamese transformer model architecture.
 *   **Module 4: Model Training and Evaluation:** Manages the training, validation, and testing pipelines.
 *   **Module 5: Visualization and Interpretation:** Develops scripts for visualizing results and interpreting model predictions.